A frozen hot chocolate ice-cream pie with an oreo crust, mini marshmallows, and swirls of marshmallows mixed throughout.

 - 6 milk chocolate flavored hot cocoa mixes with marshmallows

-- 1 container (8 oz) cool whip, completely thawed
+- 1 container (8 ounces) frozen whipped topping (like cool whip) completely thawed

 - 1/2 cup marshmallow fluff